maimas/mg-smartrent/sr-user-service/readme.md

 * 	[Sleuth](https://www.baeldung.com/spring-cloud-sleuth-single-application) - Distributed logging capable to trace operations between REST requests and not only.
 * 	[Zipkin](https://www.zipkin.com/) - Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Features include both the collection and lookup of this data.
 * 	[Docker](https://www.docker.com/) - Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers..
+* 	[Valid4j](http://www.valid4j.org/) - valid4j is a simple assertion and validation library for Java which makes it possible to use your favorite hamcrest-matchers to express pre- and post-conditions in your code in a design by contract style.

 ## To-Do
 - [x] Register service with Gateway API